OmerShubi/DUBUS/README.md

 Project Overview
 ================

-In this project we presnt our application.
+In this project we present our application.

 The first part of the application includes an interactive map that displays the journeys with congestion, from uploaded stream or batch bus data.